elev/vocabulary/README.md

 //  TODO:

-	Create fade in and fade out when adding the overlays and changing the ajax...
+	Need to create a fade in, with adjustable opacity variable.

+	Change these styles because the fade out is making me feel blind...

 	Maybe, eventually use the websters or dictionary.com apis...